phamlington/Scripts/CompileOpenFOAM.md

 Then add `source ~/useOpenFOAM.sh` to the bottom of your .my.bashrc file.

-Tell OpenFOAM to use this system OpenMPI by changing line 84 in $WM_PROJECT_DIR/etc/bash to SYSSTEMOPENMPI.
+Tell OpenFOAM to use this system OpenMPI by changing line 84 in $WM_PROJECT_DIR/etc/bash to SYSTEMOPENMPI.

 ## Begin the compile